aRSSapp/arss-web/README.md

 * You can reshare but how do you respond?
 * How do you decentralise comments?
 * Encourage enabling blog comments but what are there tools to limit spam, hate, trolls? e.g. Facebook and Instagram Machine Learning mechanisms (replacing comments with snakes 🐍), Microsoft's machine learning algorithm

+## Who we need

+* Advocates for RSS and open standards
+* Active focus group to establish requirements
+* Designers (UX & UI)
+* Engineers

 ## How to get involved?